Apartment Building Tenant Safety: COVID-19 FAQs

 I am self-isolating, but do not have symptoms.
 Am I permitted to leave my apartment?

-If you use a common corridor to exit or enter the building, take measures to ensure social distancing of 6 feet.
+If you use a common corridor to exit or enter the building, take measures to ensure physical distancing of 6 feet.
 Learn more about self-isolation.

 What if I am self-isolating and have a pet that is required to go outside?